VietOpenCPS/payment/README.md

 ## Components
 * Core API: Defines common APIs for all payment connector
-* Payment connectors: Library that implements a specific payment gateway
+* Payment connectors: Libraries that implements a specific payment gateway
 * OpenCPS Payment Bridge: Portlet/Servlet as a bridge between OpenCPS and payment gateways

 ## License